chromatone/pitch-table-old/README.md

 [chromatone.center](https://chromatone.center)

-## Edit on Glitch

-The most recent version of the apps is at [chromatone.glitch.me](https://chromatone.glitch.me/).
-You can view and edit all the code online with [Glitch editor](https://glitch.com/edit/#!/chromatone).

 The project is non-commercial and is in early development state now.
 It requires a lot of coding, testing and debugging, and also some architectural thought.
 Chromatone apps are an effort to construct a really flexible, yet simple cross-platform audio-visual interactive component system, that can be used to build a big range of complex education and exploration tools by music and design enthusiasts.